timdellinger/pickl-metrics/README.md

 *analytics.py* -  takes the .csv file from simulateGames as input,
-                prints the number of games in which the score surpassed 11, prints the number of wins by Team A (the team that serves first), creates a histogram of the margin of victory of Team A (margin is negative if Team A loses), and creates a histogram of the number of rallies per game
+                prints the number of games in which the score surpassed 11, prints the number of wins by Team A (the team that serves first), calculates the number of games that were a blowout (one team scores 5 or fewer points), creates a histogram of the margin of victory of Team A (margin is negative if Team A loses), and creates a histogram of the number of rallies per game